teracyhq/blog/source/_posts/2015-05-22-teracy-dev-v0-4-0-release.markdown

 - https://www.upwork.com/users/~01ae32490908995384

-In the meantime, enjoy `teracy-dev` for all your projects and hope that you will love using it like we do.
+In the meantime, enjoy `teracy-dev` for all your projects and hope that you will love using it as much as we do.

 Let's get started: http://dev.teracy.org/docs/0.4.0/getting_started.html